 ANILCA Trainings

-The Institute of the North hosts a comprehensive ANILCA Training course on the Alaska National Interest Lands Conservation Act of 1980.
-As a result of ANILCA, nearly 140 million acres (more than one third of Alaska) are now federal conservation system units, such as national parks and wildlife refuges.
+In 1980, Congress passed the Alaska National Interest Lands Conservation Act (ANILCA).
+As a result of the Act, nearly 140 million acres (more than one third of Alaska) are now designated as federal conservation system units, such as national parks and wildlife refuges.
 Congress balanced the unprecedented scale of these designations with similarly unprecedented accommodations for Alaskans’ way of life and reliance on a resource-based economy.

-This course is offered in partnership with the US Department of the Interior University (DOIU), building on a curriculum developed in 2004 with an appropriation from Congress.
-The current two-day course is substantially modified and updated, and continues to evolve to meet contemporary needs.
+This comprehensive ANILCA training course is offered in partnership with the US Department of the Interior University (DOIU), building on a curriculum developed in 2004 with an appropriation from Congress.
+The course is continually updated to meet contemporary needs.
+The course is presented by Federal agency representatives and other experts with extensive ANILCA experience.

-Course content: This two-day ANILCA Training brings together numerous subject matter experts to provide an overview of the Alaska National Interest Lands Conservation Act of 1980 (ANILCA), including:
+This ANILCA Training brings together numerous subject matter experts to provide an overview of the Alaska National Interest Lands Conservation Act of 1980 (ANILCA), including:

 • Summary of Alaska ’s land history from Territorial days through ANILCA to present